How Do LLMs Use Their Depth?: Frequency-Conditioned Onset in Early LLM Layers

 In the previous section, we show that early LLM layers propose candidates based on corpus frequency.
 In this section, we show that early layer predictions are in fact \emph{guesses}, and as contextual information builds up as we go deeper into the model, these early suggestions get \emph{heavily} refined into contextually appropriate tokens.

 Indications for later layer refinements can already be seen in Figure \ref{fig:processing-buckets}, where the top-ranked tokens in early layers belong to the \texttt{Top1000+} bucket for only about 10\% of the prefixes, a number that increases by around 300\% by the final layer.
+However, here we consider a more specific metric for refinement.
+We define \emph{refinement} with the ``decision flip rate", which measures the percentage of top-1 ranked tokens at an intermediate layer $l$ that are not the same as the final prediction.

-However, a clearer picture of the magnitude with which early layer proposals in LLMs get refined is shown in Figure \ref{fig:decision-flip}.
-In this figure, the y-axis measures the percentage of top-ranked predictions at an intermediate layer that get modified by the final layer, bucketted into corresponding frequency buckets.
+Figure \ref{fig:decision-flip} shows a clearer picture of the magnitude with which early layer proposals in LLMs get refined to final predictions.
 For Pythia-6.9B (Figure \ref{fig:decision-flip-pythia}), while early layer decisions are dominated by the \texttt{Top1-10} bucket tokens as shown in previous section, almost 80\% of those predictions get modified by the final layer.
 This is also true for Llama3-8B (Figure \ref{fig:decision-flip-llama3}).
-Additionally, if a prediction at layer 1 lies in the \texttt{Top1000+} bucket, it gets modified by the final layer with almost 100\% probability.
+Additionally, if a prediction at layer-1 lies in the \texttt{Top1000+} bucket, it gets modified by the final layer with almost 100\% probability.
 Results for the remaining models can be found in Appendix \ref{appendix:frequency-prior-onset}. \textbf{This shows that early layer proposals get modified in overwhelming numbers by the time they reach the final layer} and indicates that refinement happens for both high- and low-frequency tokens.

 Thus, early LLM layers propose frequency-conditioned guesses that are highly non-permanent, where approximately 60–80\% of early top-ranked guesses are eventually replaced.
 On the other hand, permanence rises with depth along with context integration.
-This means that onset of a token as top-ranked proposal, which is primarily based on corpus statistics, does not mean that the model has committed to a prediction, and future refinement based on information gathered in subsequent layers eventually decides final predictions.